 Intrigued by this black chili sauce, Chef Schiaffino found the Bora-Huitoto women in the community of Pucaurquillo who preserved this tradition and worked with them to develop a market for this unusual but delicious ingredient that has a particular umami taste.
 Despensa Amazonica helped to train them to improve the quality of their production process and end product and developed a market for an ingredient that had no previous monetary value as was only used locally amongst the families in the communities.

-5. The Sustainable Paiche Project has achieved an outstanding recovery of the population of wild paiche
+5. His Sustainable Paiche Project has helped significantly in the recovery of the wild paiche population

 By introducing the paiche directly from the Yarina lake into his restaurants, Schiaffino once again took an incredible product which was unknown to audiences in Lima and abroad and demonstrated how valuable it can be for gastronomy when sourced sustainably.
 By creating a demand for the paiche, its average price value in the market increased by 500 percent and began being incorporated in Lima’s most acclaimed restaurants.